paulabergman/intro-to-biostats-r/chapter1.md

 # Example: Draw a histogram of the variable 'cholmmol' (cholesterol in mmol) in diabetes-dataset

 hist(diabetes$cholmmol)

+# Fill in the sample sizes:
+# Cardiac:
+# Diabetes:

 # Draw a barplot of the variable 'gender' in diabetes-dataset